U.S. Is About To Reinstate Iran Sanctions. Here's What That Means

 What specifically is taking effect Monday?

-As part of the 2015 nuclear deal the Obama administration lifted a host of sanctions aimed at the Iranian economy.
+As part of the 2015 nuclear deal, the Obama administration lifted a host of sanctions aimed at the Iranian economy.
 The move came as a relief to Iran, nowhere more so than in its oil and banking sectors: Iranian tankers once more gained access to European and Asian markets, and the country gained access to some $100 billion in assets that had been frozen overseas.

 When Trump's administration re-implemented the first major round of sanctions earlier this year, it slapped barriers on trade involving Iranian metals, as well as its automotive and airline industries.
 But Iran's oil and banking sectors are expected to see the biggest impact from sanctions — and those are precisely the areas his administration is targeting Monday.